-People criticised me for recently describing Cardinal Basil Hume as 'admirable'.
+People criticise Cardinal Basil Hume.
 They tell me that he was responsible for a collapse in English Catholicism.
 To which I would reply that post hoc ergo propter hoc is a flawed logical assumption.
 As well as a massively simplistic way of doing history.

 I rather admired him and certainly found him easy to respect, as well as downright lovable.
 But I do think it can be argued that, faced with bullies, he lacked gumption.
 Two examples of which I had knowledge.